-The Library is open to the public and full use of the services and resources available is encouraged.
 Library policies are designed to ensure that all patrons have access to Library materials in an environment conducive to study and research.
-Please address any questions or concerns about Library policies to Jane O'Connell (email@example.com, 512-471-8761), or to any member of the Library staff.
+Please address any questions or concerns about Library policies to Matt Steinke (email@example.com, 512-471-6232), or to any member of the Library staff.

-Tarlton Law Library patrons are encouraged to eat in the student lounge on the third floor.
-Eating is allowed in most places in the Library (see below for exceptions), as described in the following general rules.
+Eating is allowed in most places in the library (see below for exceptions), as described in the following general rules.
 The rules are subject to change if necessary:

 Remember that the Tom Clark Student Lounge is located a short distance from the library entrance, and is a comfortable place to eat full meals and non-library friendly foods.

 Cell phones should be set on vibrate or silent mode while you are in the library.
-Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor student lounge, or the 4th floor elevator area.
+Cell phone calls should be made or received in the library’s 2nd floor entry area, the 3rd floor Law Student Collaborative Study Space, or in a library conference room.
 Please do not make or receive calls in other areas.

-Please respect the rights of others when using the Library.
-Any offensive conduct or language within the Library should be reported to a Library staff member.
+Please respect the rights of others when using the library.
+Excessive noise and offensive conduct or language is not permitted in the library.
+Please report any issues to a library staff member.
 Threatening or dangerous behavior will be reported to The University of Texas police department immediately.
-Abuse of Library policies may result in the suspension of Library privileges.
+Abuse of library policies may result in the suspension of library privileges.

 Patrons requesting an accommodation to use the resources, facilities, or services of the Tarlton Law Library must arrange for assistance through the appropriate university office:

 Posting signs, distributing flyers, gathering signatures, soliciting contributions, tabling, and conducting surveys is not permitted in the library.